swiftlang/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

 }

 export interface TextDocumentSourceKitOptionsResult {
+  /**
-  /** The compiler options required for the requested file. */
+   * The compiler options required for the requested file.
+   */
   compilerArguments: string[];

+  /**
-  /** The working directory for the compile command. */ workingDirectory?: string;
+   * The working directory for the compile command.
+   */
+  workingDirectory?: string;

+  /**
+   * Additional data that the BSP server returned in the `textDocument/sourceKitOptions` BSP request.
+This data is not
+   * interpreted by SourceKit-LSP.
+   */
+  data?: LSPAny
 }
 ```